List of current projects

 Soar, K., Dawkins, L., Begum, H., & Parrott, A.C.
 (2008).
 The effects of cigarette smoking and abstinence on auditory verbal learning.
 Human Psychopharmacology: Clinical and Experimental, 23(7), 621–627. doi:10.1002/hup.968

-Since 2009, colleagues have been conducting research into electronic cigarettes.
+Since 2009, colleagues have been part of the first team within the UK to conduct research into electronic cigarettes.
 Projects include exploring the efficacy of electronic cigarettes for reducing craving and nicotine withdrawal symptoms, self-titration, effects on cognitive performance, surveying attitudes and behaviours of current users, investigating usability in novice users and changes in nicotine exposure.
 Research has been presented at both national and international conferences and formed part of the UoA 44, 4* impact case study in REF 2014, and continues to have impact.

 - Current work is exploring: